 The CAA has a formal internal review process for dealing with appeals or complaints in connection with Freedom of Information requests.
-The key steps in this process are set in the attachment.
+The key steps in this process are set out in the attachment.
+A request for an internal review should be submitted within 40 working days of the date of this letter.

-Should you remain dissatisfied with the outcome you have a right under Section 50 of the FOIA to appeal against the decision by contacting the Information Commissioner at:- https://ico.org.uk/concerns/
+Should you remain dissatisfied with the outcome you have a right under Section 50 of the FOIA to appeal against the decision by contacting the Information Commissioner at:-

-Information Commissioner's Office FOI/EIR Complaints Resolution Wycliffe House Water Lane Wilmslow SK9 5AF
+Information Commissioner's Office FOI/EIR Complaints Resolution Wycliffe House Water Lane Wilmslow SK9 5AF https://ico.org.uk/concerns/